 Scania, Natixis, and Bonus Announce $126 million Sustainability-Linked Financings in First US Private Placements to Finance Concessions for TransMilenio

-NEW YORK and BOGOTA, Columbia, Nov.
+NEW YORK and BOGOTA, Colombia, Nov.
 10, 2021 /PRNewswire/ -- Scania Colombia, Natixis, and Bonus today announced the completion of USD 126 million US Private Placements ("USPP") to finance three separate concessions for the supply of clean transportation solutions for TransMilenio, the public transportation authority for the District of Bogota, Colombia.
 This marks the first time that a USPP issuance is used to finance the supply of buses under the TransMilenio framework.

 The concessions call for the delivery of 534 gas-fired buses and 167 Euro VI diesel buses to replace the ageing zonal fleet of the TransMilenio system, where more than 25 percent of the fleet was more than 10 years old.
 These new, cleaner buses will have a fleet average emissions intensity of 50 gCO2 per passenger-km or less.